 Hemodynamic circuits are changed with each new line and prn.

-To prevent accidental entry of air or contaminants.
-Accidental movement of a stopcock that does not have a dead end luer lock cap can result in hemorrhage/air embolus.
+Accidental movement of a stopcock that does not have a dead-end luer-lock cap can result in hemorrhage.
+Occlusive caps are required to rp

 Obtain Blood Samples